yukiB/tensorgraph/README.md

 # tf-keras-speed-test
-This is an **tensorflow example** to show
+This is an **keras and tensorflow example** to show the difference of　a model's execution speed between keras and tensorflow, executed from python and c++.

-- How to generate checkpoint, graph.pb, tensorboard.
-- How to use checkpoint and graph.pb to merge to freeze graph. (not finished yet)
-- How to load graph with tensorflow c++ api and do the prediction.
+This code forked from JackyTung/tensorgraph.

-more description can check on my [blog post](http://jackytung8085.blogspot.tw/2016/06/loading-tensorflow-graph-with-c-api-by.html)</br>
+More description can check on JackyTung's [blog post](http://jackytung8085.blogspot.tw/2016/06/loading-tensorflow-graph-with-c-api-by.html)</br>

 # Requirement
 - tensorflow installation, https://www.tensorflow.org/ <br> go to "GET STARTED" --> "installing from source"